Harshak-1744/Codedamn-Front-End/HTML/JS/questions.md

         Use promises to manage the countdown.
         Resolve promises when the timer completes.
         Reject promises if an error occurs (e.g., negative time input).

+## Project Idea: Online Bookstore Order Process
+    Create a simple simulated order process for an online bookstore.
+The user can place an order for a book, then the system checks if the book is in stock, processes the payment, and finally confirms the order.

+### Project Outline:
+    - Place Order Function: Takes a book ID and returns a promise.
+If the book is in stock, it proceeds; otherwise, it rejects.
+    - Check Stock Function: Checks the availability of the requested book.
+    - Process Payment Function: Processes payment for the book if it's in stock.
+    - Confirm Order Function: Sends an order confirmation message.